Ridge Point High School: Athletics

-Ridge Point athletics are included in UIL District 20-6A division (2016-2022).
+Ridge Point athletics are included in UIL District 20-6A division (2016-2024).
 Other members include FB Austin, FB Bush, FB Clements, FB Dulles, FB Elkins, FB Travis and Richmond George Ranch.

 The school's athletic teams played at the junior varsity level upon opening.
 The varsity American football team began operations in the fall of 2012, while all other sports teams began varsity operations in 2011.

-The Ridge Point football team has been district champions from 2014–18 and again from 2020-21 and advanced to the state semifinals in 2016 and state regional finals in 2020.
+The Ridge Point football team has been district champions from 2014 to 2018 and again from 2020 to 2023 and advanced to the state semifinals in 2016 and state regional finals in 2020.
 The Ridge Point volleyball team advanced to the state Final Four in both 2019 and 2021.